Reforms of Umar's era: Social

 The concepts of welfare and pension were introduced early Islamic law as forms of Zakat (charity tax), one of the Five Pillars of Islam, under Umar in the 7th century.
 The taxes (including Zakat and Jizya) collected in the treasury of an Islamic government were used to provide income for the needy, including the poor, elderly, orphans, widows, and the disabled.
 According to the Islamic jurist Al-Ghazali (Algazel, 1058–1111), the government was also expected to stockpile food supplies in every region in case a disaster or famine occurred.
 The Caliphate can thus be considered the world's first major welfare state.

 Religious

-Muhammad initially prayed the tarawih, a special Muslim prayers during the month of Ramadan, in congregation but later discontinued this practice out of fear that Muslims would start to believe the prayers to be mandatory, rather than a sunnah.
+Muhammad initially prayed tarawih, special Muslim prayers during the month of Ramadan, but later discontinued this practice out of fear that Muslims would start to believe the prayers to be mandatory, rather than a sunnah.
 During his Caliphate Umar reinstated the practice of praying tarawih in congregation as there was no longer any fear of people taking it as something mandatory.